 Another tip to perfect speed control is to position your weight accordingly throughout the turn.
 As you enter the berm, lean your bike into the turn and keep your weight over the back wheel.
 This will help maintain a balanced center of gravity and create more traction on the front wheel, allowing for greater control.
 By mastering these techniques for speed control, you’ll be able to confidently navigate berms with ease and take your mountain biking skills to the next level.

-You may also like: How to Watch Mountain Bike World Cup: A Guide for Fans Everywhere
+You may also like: How Many Inches is a Medium Mountain Bike Frame?
+A Comprehensive Guide for Bike Enthusiasts

 Tips for Riding Berms at Different Angles